Poster: Sporting events

+Many sporting events and tournaments have the tradition of releasing a poster to commemorate each new edition, such as the FIFA World Cup, the Summer and Winter Olympics, the Tour de France, some tennis tournaments and others.
+A lot of times those posters are mass produced to be sold or distributed to the public or to be given to the athletes of those competitions.
+At the Paris 2024 Summer Olympics each medalist received a poster of those games along with their medals.

 Concert

 Many concerts, particularly rock concerts, have custom-designed posters that are used as advertisement for the event.
 These often become collector's items as well.

 Music group promotional

 Posters that showcase a person's favorite artist or music group are popular in teenagers' bedrooms, as well as in college dorm rooms and apartments.
 Many posters have pictures of popular rock bands and artists.

 Blacklight

 Blacklight posters are designed to fluoresce or glow under a black light (ultraviolet light).

 Pin-up

 Pinup posters, "pinups", or "cheesecake" posters are images of attractive women designed to be displayed.
 They first became popular in the 1920s.
 The popularity of pin-up girl posters has been erratic in recent decades.
 Pin-ups such as Betty Grable and Jane Russell were highly popular with soldiers during World War II, but much less so during the Vietnam War.
 Large posters of television actresses, for example the red swimsuit poster of Farrah Fawcett and the pink bikini poster of Cheryl Tiegs, became popular during the 1970s and into the early 1980s.